autisticfag/exeter/README.md

 A: I just want to avoid people cloning the repo and claiming it's theirs.
 Obfuscating makes that a little harder.

 Q: My bot's crashing.
 Help!
-A: Well, if you're **sure** that you didn't fuck anything up, open an issue and I'll get back to you.
+A: Well, if you're certain that you didn't fuck anything up, open an issue and I'll get back to you.

 Q: can i hav tha sorce cod?????? plzzzzz???!!!!
 A: No.